gregdek/factoryman/NOTES.md

     - m.y is the y position of the machine.
 Only changed if a worker is attached and the worker moves.
     - m.i is the input type widget that the machine accepts from an adjacent cart.
 Predetermined at instantiation time.
     - m.o is the output type widget that the machine puts into an adjacent cart.
 Predetermined at instantiation time.
-    - Machines transform widgets in adjacent cards under the following circumstances: if an adjacent cart has a c.count/c.type that matches m.input, and another adjacent cart has c.count/c.type that matches m.output, and if a W is attached to the machine, then the machine decrements the count of the input cart and increments the count of the output cart.
+    - Machines transform widgets in adjacent cards under the following circumstances: if an adjacent cart has a c.count/c.type that matches m.input, and another adjacent cart has c.count/c.type that matches m.output, and if a w is attached to the machine, then the machine decrements the count of the input cart and increments the count of the output cart.

 ### Game Commands
 - The player executes game commands.
 One command can be executed per turn: